web-dave/webdave.de/src/assets/posts/cypress.md

 }
 ```

-Preparation done!
-Thanks to the awesome work of teh CLI Team <3
+Preparation is done!
+Thanks to the awesome work of the CLI Team <3

-## Our first Test
+## Our first test

 The tests are started as usual (if you have already worked with Protractor)